Physician Assistant Program Tuition and Financial Aid

 Tuition

-This website provides cost of attendance information for the current academic year (2022-2023).
-When necessary, this information will be updated after tuition charges are established each July.
+The total tuition costs for the program are used in order to help the student predict the various charges.
+These numbers are based upon the current academic year and program costs.
 Each academic year consists of three semesters (summer, fall, spring) with one class matriculating at the beginning of the summer semester.

 Additional Information